ircubic/ircubic.github.io/_posts/2016-04-07-ubuntu-on-windows-first-impressions.markdown

 than just an alternate way of manipulating files.

-While playing with it I also came across some other limitations or quirks, mostly related to interacting with the file system and terminal emulation:
+While playing with it I also came across some other limitations or quirks, mostly related to secondary package managers, interacting with the file system and terminal emulation:

 When accessing the Windows drives, the POSIX permissions are essentially just for show.
 They can't be altered, everything is 777 and owned by root:root, but